-Students may also choose to undertake their field practicum experience here in Tucson or elsewhere in the Southwest border region.
+Although the Arizona MDP program does not currently have any formal memoranda of understanding with and local organization, students have undertaken their practicums locally before, and we are committed to supporting students who choose to undertake their field practicum experience here in Tucson or elsewhere in the Southwest border region.
 Development is not just something that happens "over there," but here in our own communities as well.
 We have many contacts with local city and county government as well as local non-profit organizations working on a variety of issues related to sustainable development.
-Our students have worked (as a summer practicum, and also during the academic year) with UA professors and with local agencies including Habitat for Humanity Tucson, the Arizona offices of the International Rescue Committee (IRC), the Community Food Bank of Southern Arizona, and other partners.
+Please let the MDP Director know is this is something that interests you.